Olamiwale/self-hosted-runner/README.md

 # Self-Hosted GitHub Actions Runner Setup

 ## Overview
 This project demonstrates how to set up a **self-hosted GitHub Actions runner** on a local machine and execute a test pipeline.
-Self-hosted runners give you more control over the hardware, operating system, and software tools used in your CI/CD workflows.
+Self-hosted runners gives more control over the hardware, operating system, and software tools used CI/CD workflows.

 ---